Design for Living (film): Critical reception

 Mordaunt Hall of The New York Times said the film "may be only a skeleton of the parent work, but it has the same familiar rattle....
 Notwithstanding the fact that Mr. Coward's clever lines were tossed to the four winds and that the whole action of the story is materially changed, Mr. Lubitsch, who knows his motion picture as few others do, has in this offering... fashioned a most entertaining and highly sophisticated subject, wherein his own sly humor is constantly in evidence.
 He has been ably aided and abetted by Mr. Hecht in this slaughter of the Coward play, and, if the original was sharper and brisker than the picture, the latter is filled with clever fun and the story, still with a decided Parisian flair, moves along swiftly and surely."

 Time Out London observed, "Noël Coward's teacup wit and elegance hardly suits the beer glass temperament of his screen adapter Ben Hecht....
 The script galumphs when it should glide, and neither the director nor the stellar cast can bring this would-be soufflé about a bohemian ménage-à-trois... to the right fluffy consistency."

-The film has been well-regarded by posterity, Louis Chilton of The Independent writing in 2023, "Witty, humane and progressive, Design for Living has aged shockingly well, and arguably remains the urtext for exploring throuples on film."
+The film has been well-regarded by posterity.
+Reviewing the film on the occasion of its 2011 Blu-Ray release, Joseph Jon Lanthier of Slant Magazine gave it four and a half stars out of five and noted that: "Due to the uncommonly risqué, if comically clunky, plot points (...), Design for Living is often considered minor Lubitsch and major pre-Code—but it's more accurately major Ben Hecht."
+Louis Chilton of The Independent writing in 2023, "Witty, humane and progressive, Design for Living has aged shockingly well, and arguably remains the urtext for exploring throuples on film."
 Similarly, Toussaint Egan and Pete Volk wrote on Polygon in 2022 that Design for Living was one of the best pre-Code films, calling it a "clever comedy with charismatic and attractive movie stars in the leading roles […] a romp of a time from one of the all-time great directors."

-Accolades

-The film is recognized by American Film Institute in these lists: